Siddharth (actor): Return to Tamil films and further success (2014–2020)

-2017–present: Further career

 After a series of template horror-comedy films, Siddharth and Milind Rau have come up with Aval, a smartly made thriller mixed with emotions.
 The script is considered to be based on a real-life incident.
 Apart from producing and acting, Siddharth has also co-written the movie with Milind Rau.
 The film was made as a bilingual in Hindi (titled The House Next Door) and dubbed in Telugu as Gruham.
-In 2018, he appears in his first film Malayalam, Kammara Sambhavam.
-In 2019, he acted in Hindi TV series Leila.
+In 2018, he expanded to Malayalam films with Kammara Sambhavam, which later gained cult following.

+Siddharth made his web debut with the Hindi series Leila, his first release of 2019.
 The series was short with one season and 6 episodes, appearing on the Netflix site.
-In September 2019, Sasi's Sivappu Manjal Pachai.
+In September 2019, Sasi's Sivappu Manjal Pachai was released.
 GV Prakash Kumar is a street racer while Rajasekar (Siddharth) is a traffic cop.
 Siddharth sheds his ‘chocolate boy’ image to play an astute, hyper-masculine.
 The film was released to positive reviews.
-And October 2019, Aruvam, a supernatural thriller film which received mixed reviews.
-Siddharth next signed Ajay Bhupathi's Telugu film Maha Samudram.
-He starred alongside Sharwanand.
-The film released on 14 October 2021 in theatres to negative reviews.
+The film was a box office success.
+In October 2019, he appeared in Aruvam, a supernatural thriller film which received mixed reviews and was a box office average.